tecapps/documentation/recruitment/FRONTEND-SPEC.md

 # Front End Developer

-> [!TIP]
+> [!IMPORTANT]
-> If this file is up with the contact details at the end, we're still looking.
+> If this file is up, with the contact details at the end, we're still looking.
 I'll modify it to remove the contact info as soon as the place gets filled.

 ## Brief